Yes, there is a full-time diabetes educator and part-time nursing assistant.

 No, however, there are Fitness Specialists and Fitness Health Tech’s available to assist you with general exercise questions.

-Yes, all gym members are able to utilize the showers and lockers at their own discretion.
-Toiletry items and towels will not be provided by the facility.
+Yes, Wellness Center users are able to utilize the showers and lockers at their own discretion.
+Toiletry items and towels are NOT provided by the facility.

 This is where the answer to the FAQ will go.